-In recent weeks, I’ve found myself increasingly troubled by the role of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) in the ongoing Middle East conflict.
-When I read the recent allegations that it may be aligned with Hamas, I felt a growing unease.
-This issue isn’t just political; it’s personal and affects the prospects for peace in a region that has seen enough pain.
-The time has come to reassess the agency’s future and its impact on the people it was meant to serve.
+I have become increasingly concerned about the role of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) in the ongoing Middle East conflict.
+Recent allegations regarding its potential alignment with Hamas have heightened my unease.
+This issue transcends politics; it has deep implications for peace in a region that has experienced significant hardship.
+It seems timely to reassess the agency’s future and its impact on the people it serves.

 The Historical Context: UNHCR and UNRWA

-Reflecting on my family’s journey to Canada, I’m reminded of how different our fate could have been.
-We arrived in 1951, leaving behind a war-torn Europe that held few prospects for Jews like us.
-By 1956, we were proud Canadian citizens.
-The United Nations High Commissioner for Refugees (UNHCR), established just a year before we arrived in Canada, has a clear mission: to aid and protect refugees, forcibly displaced communities, and stateless people.
-It offers pathways—voluntary repatriation, local integration, or resettlement in a third country—so refugees can rebuild their lives with dignity.
+Reflecting on my family’s journey to Canada, I am reminded of the different paths that could have shaped our lives.
+We arrived in 1951, fleeing a war-torn Europe that offered few prospects for Jews like us.
+By 1956, we had proudly become Canadian citizens.
+The United Nations High Commissioner for Refugees (UNHCR), established shortly before our arrival, has a clear mission: to aid and protect refugees and forcibly displaced communities.
+It offers pathways—such as voluntary repatriation, local integration, or resettlement—enabling refugees to rebuild their lives with dignity.

-And it works.
-As of June 2020, the UNHCR had resettled over 20 million refugees within two to three years of gaining refugee status.
-I can’t help but contrast this with the very different reality for Palestinian refugees under UNRWA’s mandate.
+As of June 2020, the UNHCR had resettled over 20 million refugees within two to three years of gaining refugee status, illustrating the effectiveness of its approach.
+In contrast, the experience of Palestinian refugees under UNRWA’s mandate presents a very different picture.

 UNRWA: An Overview

-UNRWA was established in 1949 by the UN General Assembly to provide relief to all refugees displaced by the 1948 Arab-Israeli conflict—both Jewish and Arab.
-But over time, it shifted focus exclusively to Palestinian Arab refugees.
-Unlike the UNHCR, which is geared towards resettling and integrating refugees, UNRWA has maintained the “right of return” to Israel for Palestinian refugees, passing this hope down through generations.
-Their definition of “refugee” is unique and has extended to include descendants and those who have resettled and even acquired citizenship in countries like Canada and the U.S.
+UNRWA was established in 1949 by the UN General Assembly to provide relief to all refugees displaced by the 1948 Arab-Israeli conflict, including both Jewish and Arab populations.
+However, over time, its focus has shifted exclusively to Palestinian Arab refugees.
+Unlike the UNHCR, which aims for resettlement and integration, UNRWA has maintained the “right of return” to Israel for Palestinian refugees, a sentiment passed down through generations.
+This unique definition of “refugee” includes descendants and those who have resettled or acquired citizenship in other countries.

 The Challenges with UNRWA